julianghionoiu/web-accelerate-blog/source/_posts/2018-04-10-proof-that-10x-developers-exist.md

 ---

 I am going to open up a controversial subject, the 10x developer myth.
-This subject has been debated by the industry for decades, so why bringing it up?
+This subject has been debated by the industry for decades, so why bring it up again?
-Well, I have some interesting data to show that might change the way you view things.
+Well, I have some interesting data that might change the way you think about developer productivity.

-To be on the same page, let's use this definition from Techpedia [(1)](#1) about what a 10x developer is:
+To ensure that we are on the same page as to what a 10x developer is, let’s use this definition from Techpedia [(1)](#1):
 > A 10x developer is an individual who is thought to be as productive as 10 others in his or her field.
 The 10x developer would produce 10 times the outcomes of other colleagues, in a production, engineering or software design environment.

-On one side you have articles where people share their experience on developer productivity, while on the other side you have people warning against the 10x developer.
+Currently, there is little agreement on how 10x developers look like and whether they are good or bad.
 Usually the arguments against the 10x developer fall into three categories:
-- No reliable data - The data behind the original articles is being disputed [(2)](#2)
+- Lack of reliable data - The data behind the original articles is being disputed [(2)](#2)
 - Speed is bad - Increased speed leads to technical debt and thus slows down the entire team [(3)](#3)
 - Superheros are bad - The fact that such developers exist its detrimental to the culture of the company [(4)](#4)

 ## New data is starting to emerge

-At Accelerate.io we are running our technical assessments as controlled experiments.
+At Accelerate we are running our technical assessments as controlled experiments.
 We are doing this in order to reliably compare developer productivity.
 I will go into more details in the next section.

 It is not just us, other people have also started measuring productivity.